lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ### Adding pauses and rotations

 We're getting close to what we want but it's not quite there.
 The stroke should appear to be continuously chasing itself while never quite catching up.
+Currently the start of the stroke appears to move backwards and we're going to fix it.

 Our `<svg>` animation is fine but we need to improve the `<circle>` animation by adding some pauses and rotation.